 WATCH THIS SPACE

-At the end of 2020, it is intended to open up subscriptions for a new letterpress edition of only 60 copies of George Orwell's Nineteen Eighty-Four, which plans to be the magnum opus from the Press to date, will open in mid-2021.
+Subscriptions for a new illustrated letterpress edition of George Orwell's masterpiece, Nineteen Eighty-Four, which plans to be the magnum opus from the Press to date, will open in mid-2021.

 The edition is limited to 60 individually numbered copies, with no possibility for more to be printed.

-The main text is set in 12-pt Lutetia, regarded as classic, restrained and beautiful.
+The text is set in 12D Lutetia, regarded as classic, restrained and beautiful.
 It is the most famous face designed by Jan van Krimpen, the influential calligrapher, book and type designer.

 The type will be dissed after printing and it will not be possible to print the edition again.